widoriezebos/Thoth/Documentation/Basics/Thoth Markdown basics.md

 category: Intro
 # Thoth Markdown basics
 Currently Thoth uses the Markdown syntax as [defined originally by John Gruber](http://daringfireball.net/projects/markdown/syntax).
 On top of that Thoth supports some extra’s as defined by [PegDown](https://github.com/sirthias/pegdown) (depending how you have configured Thoth), [Critic Markup](http://criticmarkup.com) and the [Metadata definition](https://github.com/fletcher/MultiMarkdown/wiki/MultiMarkdown-Syntax-Guide) as defined by MultiMarkdown.
 The include processing is kept close to how you would specify in Latex.
 Note that a lot of Markdown constructs require an empty line before it.
-If you see unexpected results with a header, a list or a table then usually this is resolved by placing an empty line directly about your construct.
+If you see unexpected results with a header, a list or a table then usually this is resolved by placing an empty line directly above your construct.
 Whitespace is generally not rendered.
 If you want an empty line between your paragraphs however you can simply enter two consecutive new-line characters.

 ## Table of Contents
-You can add a generated TOC section to your document by adding \tableofcontents tag to your document.
+You can add a generated TOC section to your document by adding a \tableofcontents tag to your document.
 All headers present in the document will be used to create the TOC, using the level of the header to indent appropriately.
 Note that the \tableofcontents construct must appear (without any prefixes) at the beginning of a line.

 	\tableofcontents